Introduction

 | TAEF2 + compile | 53.55 | 11.94 | 33.69 | 7.91 | 18.67 |

-The denoise cost barely changed across TAEF2 variants—attribution is clean: the gain is VAE path shrink, not side effects in the diffusion loop.
+The denoising cost barely changed across the TAEF2 variants, so the attribution is clean: the gain comes from shrinking the VAE path, not from side effects in the diffusion loop.

 Serving-Path Refinement

-The serving-path refactor continued beyond the major components.
-Beyond cache, kernels, and VAE, I rewrote much of the runtime glue around Diffusers to better match the realtime serving path.
-None of these changes was flashy alone, but together they made the pipeline a true realtime system rather than a repackaged offline diffusion pipeline:
+The serving-path refactor went beyond the major components.
+In addition to cache, kernels, and VAE work, I rewrote much of the runtime glue around Diffusers to better fit a real-time serving path.
+None of these changes was dramatic on its own, but together they turned the pipeline into a real-time system rather than a repackaged offline diffusion pipeline:

 | Optimization | Description |